 Why an MPO Inspection Camera? | An Interview with the Product Manager

 This week, Fluke Networks announced the FI-3000 Fiber Inspector Pro, designed for inspecting the end faces of Multiple Push-On (MPO) fiber connectors.
-We sat down with Carolyn Carter, the Senior Product Manager for Certification Tools to get the inside story on this new product.
+We sat down with Carolyn Carter, the Senior Product Manager for

 Why an MPO Inspection Camera?